Printable PDF Board Policy 517

 Although the technology center exists to provide educational opportunities, certain circumstances require careful review and consideration prior to student enrollment at the center.
 No person seeking admission will be unilaterally excluded solely on the basis of a felony conviction, but those with felony convictions are subject to administrative review.
 This review will seek to determine whether the individual poses a threat to other students or staff and will educate the potential student regarding limited employment opportunities in certain fields due to the felony conviction.

 Any currently-enrolled student who is charged with a felony must promptly disclose the charges to the executive director of student services strategic communications and engagement.

 All situations will be evaluated on a case-by-case basis.
-This policy will apply to all career majors, programs, and/or courses that require an application for enrollment.
+This policy will apply to all career programs, programs, and/or courses that require an application for enrollment.

 Administrative Review Process

 Upon learning that an individual with a felony conviction has applied for enrollment at the technology center, an administrative committee will determine the nature of the crime, the applicant’s version of the events, the amount of time which has passed since the crime was committed, rehabilitation which has occurred since the crime, the applicant’s current status with the court system and any other factor deemed to be relevant to the specific circumstances.

 Certain careers, especially health related careers, often prohibit licensure/employment of individuals who have been convicted of: